gruntwork-io/cloud-nuke/README.md

 ## Contributing

 cloud-nuke is an open source project, and contributions from the community are very welcome!
-Please check out the Contribution Guidelines and Developing Terragrunt for instructions.

-cloud-nuke is an open source project, and contributions from the community are very welcome!
 Please check out the [Contribution Guidelines](CONTRIBUTING.md) and [Developing cloud-nuke](#developing-cloud-nuke) for instructions.